This week’s question comes from Tamar:

 A Soulmate Relationship Requires You To Be Authentic

 Attraction or even deep love does not come with mindreading powers.
-Why soulmate relationships are difficult is because we are not taught communication skills in our family of origin or in school.
+Why soulmate relationships are difficult is because you were not taught communication skills in your family of origin or in school.